learnbyexample/Python_Basics/Exercises.md

 **Q4b)** Write a function that returns nth lowest number of a list (or iterable in general).
 Return the lowest if second argument not specified

+*Note* that if a list contains duplicates, they should be handled before determining nth lowest

 ```python
 >>> nums = [42, 23421341, 234.2e3, 21, 232, 12312, -2343]
 >>> nth_lowest(nums, 3)